schtauffen/isthmus-atom/README.md

 It may be useful to also define 3 specific types of atoms.
 root atom:
-> The basic atom, which as no dependencies on other atoms.
+> The basic atom, which has no dependencies on other atoms.
 Always writable.

 lensed atom:
 > An atom which views a slice of another atom.
 It is writable if its source is writable.
 Writes will propagate to the top-most writable source atom.